Bhanupratap146/PYTHON_LAB/README.md

  1. WAP to create a class to set and get a password of private type.
  2. WAR to create a class to update marks of students that demonstrate protected members of the class.
  3. WAP to create a class to set and get details of employees that demonstrate public, private, and protected functions of a class.

+# LAB7_PYTHON
+ 1.Implement the bubble sort algo using classes and methods 2.Implement the insertion sort using Python 3.Implement the selection sort using Python 4.Implement the merge sort or quick sort
+ 5.Implement the linear search algorithm using python 6.Implement the binary search using Python (Element should be sorted) 7.Implement the binary tree using python